 Having several friends with celiac disease made me aware of how important it is for people with gluten intolerance to completely eliminate gluten from their diet.
-Although I tolerate gluten quite well, I happened to taste many different gluten-free products they found on the market trying to recover from the harsh consequences of gluten consumption.
+Although I tolerate gluten quite well, I happened to taste many gluten-free products they found on the market trying to recover from the harsh consequences of gluten consumption.
 Some of those products were tasteless and bland, with appearance of hospital food, which may discourage gluten tolerating customers from buying them again 😟.

 Whether you suffer from a gluten intolerance or not, you deserve to eat foods that are tasty and appetizing.
 If you crave tasty, baked at home desserts, you may enjoy gluten free, easy to prepare recipes.
 Experimenting with various ingredients, I’ve noticed that replacing gluten with a combination of the “right” gluten-free ingredients, often makes your dishes taste even better.
 In this recipe, for example, I used a combination of three gluten free flours: almond, oat and white rice, that produced pancakes crispy on the outside and soft, light and fluffy on the inside.